Hindenburg disaster in popular culture: Television

 In season 4 of the sitcom 'Til Death, Brad Garrett's character Eddy is writing a book on the Hindenburg disaster.

 In the season 11 episode of Family Guy titled "Yug Ylimaf", Brian goes back in time to the Hindenburg disaster to have sex with a woman he met.
 They use the footage of the disaster in that scene and add Brian and the girl to the footage.
-In the season 4 episode titled "The Cleveland-Loretta Quagmire", Peter Griffin owns a zeppelin with his face on it that he calls the "Hindenpeter".
+In the season 4 episode titled "The Cleveland–Loretta Quagmire", Peter Griffin owns a zeppelin with his face on it that he calls the "Hindenpeter", which crashes in the same fashion as the Hindenburg, but in the Swansons' property.

 On The Richard Bey Show they used the audio from the disaster as a sound effect, specifically the "Oh the humanity!" line.

 Victor Rjesnjansky on A&E's Storage Wars: Texas often refers to his competitors, Ricky and Bubba, as "the Hindenburgs", a reference to their portly physique.

 In the Archer episode "Skytanic", which takes place on board an airship, Archer makes several references to the Hindenburg due to his paranoia about the airship catching fire, despite the airship's captain repeatedly telling him that the ship uses non-flammable helium.

 In The Amazing World of Gumball episode "The Void", while Gumball, Darwin, and Mr. Small escape from the dimension that Molly is trapped in (full of all the mistakes the world has ever made), they all jump upon an airship resembling the Hindenburg that then catches fire and crashes into a structural pylon, much like the disaster.

 In the Rocko's Modern Life episode "Feisty Geist", while visiting a fortune teller, Heffer Wolfe is told of his past lives, and one of them is of when he was a hungry passenger aboard the airship Hillenburger (also a play on the name of the show's creative director Stephen Hillenburg).
 The German Heffer runs for the buffet, causing the zeppelin to lower and crash-land in a fireball, sending him flying.

 The CatDog episode "CatDogPig" featured a blimp advertising job interviews as a running gag throughout the episode.
 At the end, the blimp crashes into a pile of characters that CatDog had just dumped off, exploding and sending them all flying.